 1. You know, yes I think you could…but may be a bit bland?
 I would make crispy tofu, then add to Poaching liquid.

-3. I thought this was pretty tastey but a little bland/cool.
-I added some chopped peanuts and some sriracha and that pepped it right up!
+4. I thought this was really tasty but I added some chopped peanuts and some sriracha and that pepped it right up!
 Perfect for a light dinner on a hot night!

 1. No, although you may only need to double ( instead of triple) the coconut poaching liquid, it may be enough??